ErikOehlerich/Sankt-croix-Anno-1799/README.md

 All the pictures are publicly available.

-The map of Sanct Croix is from the Royal Library's collection and is in the public domain.
+The map of Saint Croix is from the Royal Library's collection and is in the public domain.

 Link to my map project.
 https://erikoehlerich.github.io/Sankt-croix-Anno-1799/